Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

 .. _chapter06-reference:

 ..
 Santi: I'm not sure about this whole chapter.
-I looks like most of the content should be placed on the "Advanced Selenium" chapter instead of here.
+It looks like most of the content should be placed on the "Advanced Selenium" chapter instead of here.
 Maybe we can merge both chapters, it'd keep advanced topics where anyone will expect.

 Test Design Considerations
 ==========================

 Introducing Test Design Options